 While there is logic in the Snider decision’s interpretation of the statute, this is a poor result.
 There are circumstances when parents must relocate, and courts should be able to determine what is in the best interest of the child when that occurs.
 The Child Relocation Act only allows the primary residential parent to relocate the child, and it provides an analytical framework for determining the child’s best interest in that event.
 Having absolutely no way to bring the issue before the court is not serving the interests of children.

 This result also heightens the need for separating parents to pay attention to potential relocation.
 50-50 plans put parents who are certain to stay put in the driver’s seat.
 Conversely, a parent who may wish to relocate will have no way to relocate the child even if that relocation is clearly the best choice under the circumstances.
+As explained in another post, parents may not even be able to agree that the Child Relocation Act applies.
+See Bergerson: More on Relocation in 50-50 Plans.

 No doubt this is not the last word on this issue.
 The legislature could change the Child Relocation Act to apply in at least some way to parents with 50-50 plans.
 Or perhaps the Washington Supreme Court will weigh in at some point.
 In the meantime, separating parents should take care.